Luke943/SpellCheck/README.md

 To use the spell-checker on a file called `text`, run the following:

 ```
-./spellcheck [DICTIONARY] text
+./spellcheck [dictionary] text
 ```
-`DICTIONARY` is an optional argument.
+`dictionary` is an optional argument.
 It will default to `words.txt` when not provided.

 The program will then print the line number and word of all mispelt words to the command line.